 1. Murder is the worst of all crimes.

-2. Murder victims families and friends are traumatized, and damaged for life.
-They need to be supported and embraced by the community in their long journey post-homicide.
-All of their victims’ rights must be respected and enforced for the duration.
+2. Murder victims’ families and friends are traumatized, and damaged for life.
+They need to be supported and embraced by the community in their long post-homicide journey.
+All of their victims’ rights must be respected and enforced for the duration of that journey.
 This means for a lifetime.
-In these cases they have a right to be notified of all matters pertaining to their legal case in advance of action taken, and they have a right to be heard, and to consult about the disposition of their case.
+In these cases they have a right to be notified of all matters pertaining to their legal case in advance of the actions being taken, and they have a right to be heard, and to consult about the disposition of their case.
 They have a right to be protected from the offender, and to full restitution for the crimes.

 3. Punishment for such serious crimes should be based on the culpability of the offender – their knowledge, premeditation, their intent, their disregard for human life, their individual circumstances, their consent, their choices, their actions, and the harm that they cause.
 Exterior factors such as their chronological age should not be the sole consideration.

-4. We recognize that throughout the criminal justice system there are some that are unjustly and inappropriately sentenced.
+4. We recognize that throughout the criminal justice system there are some offenders who are unjustly and inappropriately sentenced.
 The system provides means such as defense, appeals, clemency, etc., to try to prevent this from happening, and to correct it when it does.

-However, to release hardened criminals who are likely to kill, rape, harm again is not necessary in order to help those few unfairly imprisoned.
-To torture victims’ families with repeated re-opening of these cases is continued painful violence against those suffering the most.
-Most of these offenders committed truly indescribably awful crimes, ending the lives of wonderful and innocent people, devastating their families and friends.
+However, to release hardened criminals who are likely to kill, rape, and in other ways harm again is not necessary in order to help those few unfairly imprisoned.
+To torture victims’ families with repeated the re-opening of these cases is continued painful violence against those suffering the most.
+Most of these JLWOP receiving offenders committed truly indescribably awful crimes, ending the lives of wonderful and innocent people, and devastating the victims’ families and friends.
 Most of them demonstrated a high degree of culpability, enough to earn them a life sentence as an adult.
 The facts of these cases must not be forgotten.
 They should be primary in any public policy discussion about this issue.

-Most murder cases in this nation don’t even receive long or life sentences.
+Most murderers in this nation don’t even receive long or life sentences.
 The average term served nationally for murder is far less than 20 years.
-The numbers of offenders serving life is a very small percentage of all those incarcerated.
+The number of offenders serving life is a very small percentage of all those incarcerated.
 The number of offenders serving life for crimes committed as teens is extremely small.
 JLWOP is rare, as it should be.
-There are only 1300 cases nationally, in an actual count done by states’ Attorneys General.
-Offender advocates, who have published repeatedly a larger number up to 2,800, have made estimates whose accuracy is in question and did not actually count the cases.
+There are only 1,300 cases nationally, in an actual count done by states’ Attorneys Generals.
+The repeated claim made by offender advocates that there is a larger number of juvenile lifers, up to 2,800, is based on estimates with questionable accuracy.
+Those making this claim did not actually count the cases.
 (See actual count done of cases by Attorneys General in Adult Time for Adult Crimes.)

 5. Advocates for the offenders must acknowledge that underlying the incarceration of these younger offenders are horrific crimes for which they are responsible.
-Advocates for the offenders must treat with sensitivity and respect the full heinousness of these crimes and ALL their victims.
+Advocates for the offenders must consider the full heinousness of these crimes and treat ALL their victims with sensitivity and respect.

 6. The prison system does not work to rehabilitate as it should, so it is difficult to generalize that inmates get less violent over time.
-Many paroled violent offenders can and do kill and kill again.
+Many paroled violent offenders do kill again.
 We strongly support better prison programming, even for those that are serving life sentences.
 Programs are vital so that any offender that is to be released can be reasonably guaranteed not to violently re-offend.
 Recognizing that over 98% of all inmates do return to society at some point, we strongly support better prison programming.
-And even for those who serve life sentences, prisons should be flexible in being able to offer rewards for better behavior with education, programs and opportunities within the prison system.
+And even for those who serve life sentences, prisons should be flexible in offering rewards for better behavior with education, programs, and opportunities within the prison system.

 7. We do not “give up” on any human being when we recognize the fact that a certain number of people are deeply and permanently dysfunctional, even from a younger age.
 There is no “cure” for being a sociopath and many JLWOP offenders are sociopaths.

 8. We are permanently attached to this issue.
 Unwillingly, our fates have been linked forever to the fates of the offenders who took the lives of our loved ones.
 We will always be part of the public debate about what happens to those offenders.
-The offenders’ actions made it so.
+The offenders’ actions made this the case.

-9. Some parole boards are notoriously ineffective in segregating out those who are sociopathic but clever.
+9. Some parole boards are notoriously ineffective in segregating out those who are sociopathic but clever and those who have been rehabilitated.
 It is very easy to behave well while in the controlled environment of a prison.
 Parole supervision is woefully underfunded and therefore we cannot always expect meaningful supervision.
-Worst of all, the parole process for victims is quite literally torture and it can substantially interfere with their being able to move forward in their lives.
+Worst of all, the parole process for victims is quite literally torture and it can substantially interfere with their ability to move forward in their lives.
 Surviving victims of such serious crimes have a right to legal finality.
-Victims have a right not to have to spend the rest of their lives re-engaging with that which will significantly re-traumatize them.
-Many states have done away with parole because of it is wildly discriminatory and ineffective.
+Victims have a right to not be forced to spend the rest of their lives re-engaging with the offenders, which is significantly re-traumatizing.
+Many states have done away with parole because it is wildly discriminatory and ineffective.
 These states have shifted to a system of determinate sentencing where the offender serves a set period of time and receive good time credit based on their behavior in prison.
 Many states have no parole and truth in sentencing rules for the most serious crimes such as aggravated murder.

-10. Some convicted at a young age are themselves indeed “victims” of unfortunate circumstance, and through little to no fault of their own end up in trouble with the law.
-But on the flip side, some who kill at such a young age are evidencing the fact that they are genuinely violent or capable of violence for any number of reasons.
+10. Some convicted at a young age are themselves indeed “victims” of unfortunate circumstances, and through little to no fault of their own end up in trouble with the law.
+But on the flip side, some who kill at such a young age are demonstrating that they are genuinely violent or capable of violence for any number of reasons.
 Many people have sadness and dysfunction in their upbringing who do not then turn around and hurt other people.
 In fact, most of us do not.

 11. Any reforms to JLWOP sentences should distinguish between relief for the wrongfully convicted and over-sentenced, and the truly guilty whose crimes merited the sentence.

-12. Funding youth programs, increasing protections in the transfer mechanisms between juvenile and adult courts, supporting clemency decisions where appropriate, and ensuring enough money for good representation at the trial level are more effective mechanisms for reducing the population of offenders who serve JLWOP than parole hearings.
+12. Funding youth programs, increasing protections in the transfer mechanisms between juvenile and adult courts, supporting clemency decisions where appropriate, and ensuring enough money for good representation at the trial level are more effective mechanisms than parole hearings for reducing the population of offenders who serve JLWOP.

-13. Retroactive proposals for reform must not violate victims’ rights to full participation in advance of any decision to change the sentence, as is required by law.
-Victims must be found and notified and supported to participate in any proposed legislation that would retroactively change a sentence.
+13. Retroactive proposals for reform must not violate victims’ rights to fully participate in advance of any decision to change the sentence, as is required by law.
+Victims must be found and notified and supported in order to participate in any proposed legislation that would retroactively change a sentence.

-14. Victims’ families of any LWOP-sentenced offender often walk away from their trials believing the sentence to be permanent as promised.
+14. The families of victims whose murderers receive LWOP sentences often walk away from their trials believing the sentence to be permanent as promised.
 Evidence and records that would otherwise be saved, if it were known from the start that parole hearings for this family were in their future, are often not retained or even available.
 Witnesses may be dead or unable to be found.
-Retroactive injection of a parole process into a sentence of natural life puts victims’ families at a severe disadvantage.
+The retroactive injection of a parole process into a sentence of natural life puts victims’ families at a severe disadvantage.

 What We Ask

-We ask that victims families of these cases be fully included in the public policy debate surrounding teen killers.
+We ask that victims’ families be fully included in the public policy debate surrounding teen killers.
 We ask for justice for the offenders in our loved ones’ murder cases.
-We ask that we not be mis-characterized as vengeful or unforgiving, or too emotional to participate in public policy decisions, as victims are often stereotyped to be.
+We ask that we not be mischaracterized as vengeful or unforgiving, or too emotional to participate in public policy decisions, as victims are often stereotyped to be.

-Beyond that, it is hard to make broad and specific stands on what NOVJM thinks is the best policy for the sentencing of teen killers, as cases and states’ laws differ widely.
+Beyond that, it is hard to make broad and specific stances on what NOVJM thinks is the best policy for the sentencing of teen killers, as cases and states’ laws differ widely.